-Stephen King’s first published novel, and still one of his best.
+Stephen King’s first published novel is still one of his best.
 It still reads relatively fresh even after almost 40 years, although you just know the abusive kids today would be cyber-bullying Carrie White on Facebook, instead of face to face.
 It’s tough to read the book today without picturing a young Sissy Spacek playing Carrie in the 1976 film version, a role that earned the young actress an Oscar nomination for best actress.

 9. Nightmares and Dreamscapes

 Nightmares and Dreamscapes is a collection of King’s short stories that features some truly memorable tales.
 The opener, Dolan’s Cadillac, is a tale of revenge that demonstrates that some of King’s most compelling work features not aliens or vampires, but real-life situations that could produce terror.
 Two stories with chilling twists are Crouch End and The End of the Whole Mess.
 On the other hand, it’s fairly obvious where the story, You Know They Got A Hell of a Band, is headed almost immediately, yet you keep reading to see what King does with the story.
 And he does it right.